-If you or a loved one was injured in a car accident caused by a drunk driver, contact the experienced and compassionate West Palm Beach car accident attorneys at Schuler, Halvorson, Weisser, Zoeller, Overbeck & Baxter P.A. today.
-For individuals under the age of 21, the blood alcohol content level cannot exceed .02% and for those over 21 blood alcohol content level cannot exceed .08%.
-Once a driver goes beyond the legal limit of consumption, critical motor functions become impaired, and the driver is thus unable to safely operate a vehicle to the best of their abilities.
-Driving under the influence can be considered negligent or reckless.
-If the car accident resulting in your injuries was caused by a drunk driver, you may be entitled to compensation for your injuries.
+If you or a loved one got hurt in a car accident caused by a drunk driver, contact the experienced and compassionate drunk driving accident lawyers in West Palm Beach at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. today.
+For individuals under 21, the blood alcohol content cannot exceed .02 percent.
+For those over 21, blood alcohol content cannot exceed .08 percent.
+Once a driver goes beyond the legal limit of consumption, critical motor functions become impaired, and the driver is thus unable to operate a vehicle to the best of their abilities.
+Driving under the influence can be classified as negligent or reckless behavior.
+If a drunk driver caused a car accident resulting in your injuries, you may qualify for compensation.

-At Schuler, Halvorson, Weisser, Zoeller, Overbeck & Baxter P.A., our Florida drunk driving injury attorneys understand the devastating impact of a car accident caused by an intoxicated driver.
-The serious injuries associated with drunk driving can leave an extensive financial burden on an individual While we realize that money cannot undo the harm you have suffered, it can alleviate some of your burdens and allow to get the help you need in order to heal.
-To learn more about your legal rights and what courses of action you may have against those who injured you, contact the knowledgeable and caring West Palm Beach drunk driving car accident attorneys at Schuler, Halvorson, Weisser, Zoeller, Overbeck & Baxter P.A. today by calling 561.689.8180.
+At Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., our personal injury lawyers in West Palm Beach understand the devastating impact of a car accident caused by an intoxicated driver.
+The serious injuries associated with drunk driving can burden an individual with an extensive financial burden.
+Although money can’t reverse your suffering, it can ease burdens and facilitate the healing process you deserve.
+To learn more about your legal rights and what courses of action you may have against those who hurt you, contact the knowledgeable and caring West Palm Beach drunk driving car accident lawyers at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. today by calling 561.689.8180.

-If you’ve been hurt by a driver who chose to operate their vehicle while intoxicated, you have the right to take legal action.
-You could be owed significant compensation, but you may not know how to go about getting it.
-Having an experienced injury lawyer represent you can vastly improve the outcome of your case.
+If an intoxicated driver caused your injury by operating their vehicle, you have the right to pursue legal action.
+You could recover significant compensation, but you may not know how to get it.
+An experienced drunk driving injury lawyer can vastly improve the outcome of your case.
 Because an attorney is familiar with the law, they can help by:

-In addition, attorneys can consult with experts to evaluate how much compensation a victim needs for past, present and future expenses.
-Further, an attorney can handle negotiations with other attorneys and insurance agents, thereby relieving some stress for the victim and ensuring that the victim is not pressured into settling for less compensation than they are owed.
+Furthermore, attorneys can collaborate with experts to assess the necessary compensation for past, present, and future expenses.
+Further, an attorney can handle negotiations with other attorneys and insurance agents, relieving some stress for the victim and ensuring they don’t settle for less than they deserve.

-At Schuler, Halvorson, Weisser, Zoeller, Overbeck & Baxter P.A., we have been practicing injury law for over 35 years.
-We believe that those who harm others need to be held accountable for their actions.
-We recognize that being in a car accident is a traumatic experience that can leave people unsettled.
-As such, we strive to treat each client with respect, dignity, and compassion.
-Over the years we have collected millions of dollars for our clients, and you can trust that we won’t stop fighting until we get you the compensation to which you may be entitled.
-We are so confident that we can win your case that we do not collect our fees until you get your compensation.
+At Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., we have been practicing injury law for over 35 years.
+We firmly believe in holding those who harm others accountable for their actions.
+Recognizing that a car accident can be a traumatic experience, it may leave individuals unsettled.
+Our commitment is to treat each client with respect, dignity, and compassion.
+Over the years, we’ve secured millions of dollars for our clients, and you can trust our unwavering commitment to obtaining the compensation you deserve.
+We are so confident we can win your case that we do not collect our fees until you receive compensation.

-At Schuler, Halvorson, Weisser, Zoeller, Overbeck & Baxter P.A., we focus our practice on personal injury law, including drunk driving car accidents.
-Driving while under the influence of alcohol is a very concerning issue, as drunk driving is one of the leading causes of car accidents and fatal car accidents.
-In 2016, drunk driving accidents were responsible for 28% of all traffic fatalities.
-Every day in the United States approximately 29 people die in drunk driving accidents.
-In addition, every two minutes a person is injured in a drunk driving accident.
+At Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., we focus our practice on personal injury law, including drunk driving car accidents.
+Drunk driving is a major cause of car accidents and fatalities, raising serious concerns about road safety.
+In 2016, drunk driving accidents accounted for 28 percent of all traffic fatalities.
+Every day in the United States, approximately 29 people die in drunk driving accidents.
+Moreover, a person sustains injuries in a drunk driving accident approximately every two minutes.

-In Florida, there were 8,476 people killed in drunk driving car accidents between 2003 and 2012.
+In Florida, 8,476 people died in drunk driving car accidents between 2003 and 2012.
 Further, in 2016 there were 5,223 alcohol-related car accidents.
-These drunk driving statistics are alarming, especially since drunk driving accidents can have such serious repercussions for victims and their families.
+These drunk driving statistics are alarming, especially since drunk driving accidents can have serious repercussions for victims and their families.

-If you were injured in a car accident involving a drunk driver, Schuler, Halvorson, Weisser, Zoeller, Overbeck & Baxter P.A. can help you get compensation for things such as:
+If a car accident involving a drunk driver left you injured, Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. can assist you in obtaining compensation for various aspects, including:

-If your loved one was tragically killed by the reckless actions of a drunk driver, Schuler, Halvorson, Weisser, Zoeller, Overbeck & Baxter P.A. can also help you pursue a wrongful death action.
+If your loved one died due to the reckless actions of a drunk driver, Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. can also help you pursue a wrongful death action.
 This will let you recover money for your loved one’s medical bills up to their death, their final expenses, and the loss of support, both emotional and financial, that you would have had from them in the future.

-Alcohol used to be sold in small units called drams, and dram shops typically refer to establishments that sell alcoholic beverages.
-Dram shop laws allow victims of drunk driving accidents to hold bars, restaurants, and other establishments that sell alcohol by the drink liable for injuries caused by drunk drivers who were overserved at those locations.
+Alcohol used to be sold in small units called drams.
+Dram shops are establishments that sell alcoholic beverages.
+Dram shop laws allow victims of drunk driving accidents to hold bars, restaurants, and other establishments that sell alcohol by the drink liable for injuries caused by drunk drivers overserved at those locations.

 Florida’s dram shop law says that anyone who sells or furnishes alcohol to a person who is a minor or who “knowingly serves a person habitually addicted to the use of any or all alcoholic beverages” can be liable for damages caused by or resulting from that person’s intoxication.

-Unfortunately, Florida’s dram shop law does not, unlike similar laws in other states, contain social host provisions that hold private homeowners liable if they overserve intoxicated guests or they serve alcohol to minors.
+Unfortunately, Florida’s dram shop law does not contain social host provisions that hold private homeowners liable for overserving intoxicated guests or serving alcohol to minors.

-Even if a driver is not convicted of a DUI, they can still be held liable for charges in a civil suit.
+Even if a DUI conviction does not occur, a driver can still face liability charges in a civil suit.
 Prosecutors must prove a person’s guilt beyond a reasonable doubt in a DUI case because this is a criminal charge.
-However, civil cases for damages resulting from intoxication can be proven by overwhelming evidence of intoxication and its effects or results.
-So, a driver could avoid a DUI conviction because of a technicality related to their arrest, but their intoxication could still be proven to the satisfaction of a jury in a civil case.
+However, you can prove civil cases for damages resulting from intoxication by overwhelming evidence of intoxication and its effects.
+So, a driver could avoid a DUI conviction because of a technicality related to their arrest, but you could still prove their intoxication to the court in a civil case.

 Many drunk driving crashes result in settlements because insurance companies don’t want the civil case tried in court.
-However, if an insurer refuses to settle in good faith, then taking the case to court may be the only avenue for being awarded compensatory damages.
+Yet, if an insurer fails to settle in good faith, pursuing the case in court may become the sole option for obtaining compensatory damages.

-A person who proves that their injuries were the result of another driver’s intoxication can be awarded compensatory damages that are usually some combination of economic damages and noneconomic damages.
+A person who proves that their injuries resulted from another driver’s intoxication can recover compensatory damages that are usually some combination of economic and non-economic damages.
 Economic damages are the actual costs a victim incurs.
 These can include medical bills, lost wages, and property damage.
 Noneconomic damages, however, are more subjective and include things like pain and suffering, emotional and mental anguish, and disfigurement.